 As of April 2021, a total of 9,829 Swiss nationals were registered as resident in Thailand by the Swiss embassy in Bangkok.

 History of bilateral relations

 The first documented contacts between Switzerland and Thailand date back to the 17th century.
-After touring the Kingdom of Siam, Swiss missionaries published accounts of the travels.
-In the 19th century, Swiss textile companies looked for new business opportunities in South East Asia.
+After touring the Kingdom of Siam, Swiss missionaries published accounts of their travels.
+In the 19th century, Swiss textile companies looked for new business opportunities in South-East Asia.